selsamman/proxily-react-todo/README.md

 ### ListItemController

+The ***ListItem*** component has a very simple controller that:
+* Retrieves the item properties
-ListItem has a very simple controller that retrieves the item properties, allows the item to be selected or completed and can discover whether the current item is the one that is selected.
-It does this by interacting with ListItemController
+* Allows the item to be selected or completed
+* Determines whether the current item is the one that is selected.

+It does this by interacting with the ***ListController***
 ```javascript
 export class ListItemController {